cunbex/cunbex/README.md

 - 👋 Hi, I’m @cunbex
-- 👀 I’m interested in ( cyber / information ) security and web programming
+- 👀 I’m interested in ( cyber / information ) security and web dev
 - 🌱 I’m currently learning basics of ( cyber / information ) security and bit of programming languages
 - 💞️ I’m looking to collaborate on open source web-dev projects...
 - 📫 How to reach me hamzalagab.tech@gmail.com